HOKGroup/HOK-Revit-Addins/HOK Beta Tools/README.md

 * Bug fix where ResourceDictionary was causing exceptions because of duplicate keys.
 It appears that it resurfaced again.
 This time I have removed the Window.Resources all together and used in-line resources for the grid.
 There is no way that they are duplicated keys across these resources.
 * Added Feedback button tool.
 * Added margins around the icons.
-* Moved the Auto update checkbox and made it checked by default.
+* Moved the Auto update checkbox.
+* Added status bar to display messages to user if something fails.
+* Implemented asynch addin logging.

 ###### Release 2018.0.0.6